-The SDGs provide a framework that can improve human development.
-As there is uneven growth in the Odisha, with greatest poverty in rural areas, among tribals, and among women, SDGs’ success depends on their localization at lowest tier of government, Gram Panchayats.
+However, as there is uneven growth in Odisha, with greatest poverty concentrated in the rural areas, especially among the tribals, and among women, SDGs’ success depends on their localization at the lowest tier of government,i.e., the Gram Panchayats.
 This requires convergence of efforts by various stakeholders.
 While GoI and Government of Odisha have a macroeconomic role in creating inclusive growth, it needs supplementation by micro-initiatives of other actors, especially private corporations and CSOs.
-Private corporations are now mandatorily required by Companies Act, Section 135, to spend a stipulated part of turnover on development of their areas of operation.
-Actors in development process need to break silos to ensure citizen centered growth for Odisha.
+It is a welcome development that private corporations are now mandatorily required by Companies Act, Section 135, to spend a stipulated part of their profit on development of their areas of operation.

-- What mechanisms exist at state level in Odisha to coordinate and converge social sector initiatives of government, corporate groups, and CSOs?
+- What mechanisms exist at state level in Odisha to coordinate amongst and converge the social sector initiatives of the government, corporate groups, and CSOs?

-- How can SDG framework be integrated into these existing/potential convergence models?
+- How can the SDG framework be integrated into these existing/potential convergence models?

-- How has the record of corporate involvement in furthering SDGs agenda in Odisha been so far?
+- What has been the record of corporate involvement in furthering the SDG agenda in Odisha so far?
 Which bottlenecks undermine their greater participation and how can these be addressed?

-- Has there been any effort/s at mapping resources and competencies of relevant actors to forge effective and sustainable development cooperation in Odisha while preventing duplication?
+- Has there been any effort/s at mapping resources and competencies of all the relevant actors to forge effective and sustainable development cooperation in Odisha while preventing duplication?

 - Are there particular SDGs that evoke greater interest among corporate actors in Odisha, thereby creating potential for early intervention and eventual scaling up?